How to Make a Gluten-Free Sourdough Starter From Scratch

 3. Extremely easy to make with minimal ingredients

-4. No eggs so that it is more food allergen accommodating
+4. No eggs, so it is more food allergen accommodating

 I can say that I nailed it.
 Our gluten-free sourdough bread recipe checks off all my standards.
 It is delicious, soft yet able to hold together, egg-free, and straightforward.